Moorestown, New Jersey: Economy

 Several notable businesses house offices and operations in Moorestown.
-National and international corporations located in Moorestown Township include Destination Maternity, Lockheed Martin, Comcast Cable, Coca-Cola, and the United States Navy.
+National and international corporations with offices located in Moorestown Township include Destination Maternity, Lockheed Martin, Comcast Cable, Coca-Cola, Verizon, and the United States Navy.

+The Lockheed Martin campus in Moorestown serves as a primary center for design and implementation of the Aegis Combat System as well as other radar systems.
+A replica superstructure of a Navy ship formally known as the USS Rancocas and nicknamed the "Cornfield Cruiser" is a mix between a Arleigh-Burke class destroyer and a never built naval strike cruiser that serves as a testbed the Aegis system.

 Otis Elevator has its largest U.S. branch in Moorestown outside of the Otis Elevator headquarters located in Farmington, Connecticut.

 BAYADA Home Health Care, which employs over 18,000 nursing support staff in 250 offices throughout the United States and India, has its international headquarters in Moorestown.